alexeilebedev/openacr/README.md

 we create a number of tables to describe them.

 First, we have the set of all binaries.
 We can call it `target`, meaning "build target".
-Then, we have the set of all source files; We'll call it `gitfile`.
+Then, we have the set of all files; We'll call it `gitfile`.
-Notice that when naming a set, we don't use plurals.
-In OpenACR, we always use singular when describing a set; (There is simply no benefit to using plurals when naming things).
+When naming a set, we don't use plurals; we always use singular.

 Finally, to specify that a source file belongs to some target, we create a table `targsrc` as a cross product of `target` and `gitfile`.
-We make `target` a subset of `ns`, since all targets have namespaces describing them, but not all namespaces become build targets (i.e. `command` doesn't have a target).
+We make `target` a subset of `ns`, since all targets have namespaces describing them, but not all namespaces become build targets (i.e. `dmmeta` doesn't have a target).

 The resulting schema is shown below with `amc_vis`.
 Notice that all arrows point left.
-This is very important.
-Left-pointing arrows are *references*, and a database without indexes consists only of references.
+This is important.
+Left-pointing arrows are *references*.

     $ amc_vis dev.Target\|dmmeta.Ns\|dev.Targsrc\|dev.Gitfile